peppolautoriteit-nl/Invoice-Processes-Draft/Invoice_to_Payment_Process/Invoice_to_Payment_Process.md

 Thus, unlike a Message Level Response and Invoice Response, a Transport Acknowledgement is not a document that is exchanged over the network.
 The reason Transport acknowledgements are explicitly mentioned in this document is that they are a key element of the feedback cycle and therefor also of the (invoicing) process.

-> For more information about how to properly use transport acknowledgements see document "Best current practices"
+> For more information about how to properly use transport acknowledgements refer to (Peppol AS4 specifications|https://docs.peppol.eu/edelivery/as4/specification/) and the "Best current practices" document that is maintained by the Dutch Serviceprovider community.

 ### 2.3 Message Level Response
 When a message has reached a given point in the transport line its content can be validated according to agreed specifications that may be both syntactical and semantic.